 We are already half way through winter and spring is quickly approaching, and thoughts turn to lawns.
 No matter if you’ve just built the house of your dreams, or you want to redesign your garden space, a lush green lawn will complete your home’s overall look.

-When it comes to growing a lawn, there are two options – you can opt for the quick fix of turf or take your time and grow it from seeds.
+When it comes to growing a lawn, there are two options – you can opt for the quick fix of roll-on-turf or take your time and grow it from seeds.
 Here are the facts about both:

 Grass seed is an option that offers more control and less expense, often recommended for large areas.
 However, it can also be the most work intensive and has a high risk of being eaten by birds, or being blown away by the wind.